CERT-Polska/karton/docs/what_new.rst

 Breaking changes
 ================

-This chapter will describe several changes in the next major versions of Karton.
-Versions before 4.0.0 were not oficially released, so they have value only for internal purposes.
+This chapter will describe significant changes introduced in major version releases of Karton.
+Versions before 4.0.0 were not officially released, so they have value only for internal purposes.
 Don't worry about it if you are a new user.

 What changed in Karton 4.0.0
 ----------------------------

 Karton-System and core servicies are still compatible with both 3.x and 2.x versions.

 * ``SHA256`` is evaluated always when :class:`Resource` is created.
-If you already know it and don't want to be recalculated, pass the hash to the constructor via ``sha256=`` argument.
+If you already know it and don't want it to be recalculated, pass the hash to the constructor via ``sha256=`` argument.

   .. code-block:: python